pantheon-systems/documentation/source/_docs/redis.md

 ---
-title: Redis as a Caching Backend
+title: Installing Redis on Drupal
-description: Understand how to use Redis as a caching mechanism for your Pantheon Drupal or WordPress site.
+description: Understand how to use Redis as a caching mechanism for your Pantheon Drupal site.
 tags: [cacheapp, addons]
 categories: []
 ---